sparker888/wri-case-study/src/app/page.md

 {% /table %}

+Thanks for checking out my case study.
+Please use the links at the top and sides for more details.

 ### A note from WRS President Gordon Bachinsky

 > The work Steve and the WRS team accomplished in designing and building our new WRI 2024 website was instrumental in making this year's conference a success.
 We broke multiple attendance records, setting the stage for success as we split the conference into two WRI conferences starting in 2025.
 I look forward to ongoing improvements to the website as we continue to grow the Wheel/Rail Interaction engineering community.